haxsaw/hikaru/docs/hikaru-base.rst

 Any HikaruBase instance can generate a duplicate of itself, a deep copy.
-This is especially useful in cases where pre-made components are loaded from a library and a particular component is used mutliple times within the same containing object, but where you may wish to tweak the values in each use.
+This is especially useful in cases where pre-made components are loaded from a library and a particular component is used multiple times within the same containing object but where you may wish to tweak the values in each use.
 Since these are all object references, tweaking the values in one place will be seen in another unless a full copy is used in each location so the same group of objects are all being operated on from different places.